techies line logo

-By the end of this article, you’ll have a solid understanding of both these processes and why they are used in different ways.
+By the end of this article, you’ll have a solid understanding of both these processes and why they remain used in different ways.
 Keep on reading to find out more.

 Plasma Deposition Explained

-Plasma is the term used to describe any gas where a significant amount of the atoms or molecules within it are ionised.
+Plasma remain the term used to describe any gas where a significant amount of the atoms or molecules within it are ionised.

 Applications